 Faro Airport is the Algarve’s regional airport, located 4 km outside of Faro which is the largest city on the Algarve.
 Regardless of where you’re staying on the Algarve, this is the airport that you’ll be flying to.

 Although Faro Airport is situated on the Eastern Algarve, just under an hour from the Spanish border, it serves the whole of the Algarve.
 It actually doesn’t take too long to get from one side of the Algarve to the other, particularly if you use the A22 motorway as opposed to the N125: you can actually get from Faro Airport to Alejzur on the western coast of the Algarve is just over an hour.

 For most towns and resorts, it’ll take even less than that.
 Faro Airport to Albufeira, the most popular resort on the Algarve, takes around 40 minutes by car.
 Other resorts are even closer.
 Quartiera and Vilamoura, for example, take around 25 minutes, while Praia da Rocha is a bit further at 55 minutes.

 Of course, you don’t have to rent a car.
-Shuttles and transfer services are available at Faro Airport, and will take you anywhere that you need to go on the Algarve.
-Taxi services like Uber are also available.
+Shuttles and airport transfer services are available at Faro Airport, and will take you anywhere that you need to go on the Algarve.
+Taxi services and apps like Uber are also available.